Research

 Digital Dilemmas

 With social psychologist Sara Konrath, James and Weinstein are conducting research with a national sample of adolescents to develop a validated measure of mindful digital engagement.
-After the scale development process is complete, the next step for this project (beginning Fall 2022) is to test and evaluate an original intervention intended to boost Mindful Digital Engagement among middle schoolers.

 Mindful Digital Engagement

 A multi-year initiative involving large-scale surveys and in-depth interviews with educators, as well as classroom observation to identify pedagogies fundamental to digital life and digital citizenship.
 Key findings from this project inform the award-winning Common Sense Digital Citizenship curriculum.
 Signature thinking routines and digital dilemmas resources are available as part of the Common Sense Curriculum and Project Zero’s Thinking Routines Toolbox.
-(Building on this research, James and Weinstein are writing Teaching for Digital Life, a new book for educators that is under contract with Wiley/Jossey-Bass with expected release in late 2023.)
+(Building on this research, James and Weinstein are writing Teaching for Digital Life, a new book for educators that is under contract with Wiley/Jossey-Bass with expected release in late 2024.)

 Dispositions for Digital Life